ltgcgo/octavia/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/fa5aeaf4ba4c9b2d50e2/maintainability)](https://codeclimate.com/github/ltgcgo/octavia/maintainability)

+> **Warning**
+>
+> Octavia may work on Node.js, but support for it is never intended.
+Apart from browsers, only [Deno](https://deno.land/) and [Javy](https://github.com/bytecodealliance/javy) are supported.
+>
+> Octavia is only ever published to [Deno Deploy](https://deno.land/x/octavia_deno) and [JSR](https://jsr.io/@ltgc/octavia).
+If you see Octavia published to other registries, report those fake packages immediately as they may contain malware.

 ## What is Octavia?
 The current MIDI landscape is a dumpster fire, at least in the FOSS world.
 Only proprietary software solutions respect existing MIDI standards, while the FOSS ecosystem largely ignores or even violates the conventions, with TiMidity as the single exception.
 Octavia, born out of being fed up by the existing antics exhibited by existing FOSS solutions, aims to reach full compliance with existing MIDI standards (MT-32, GM, XG, GS, GM2 and etc.), while exposing simple yet powerful interfaces for developers to build upon.